-'Get Happy' returns to the Barbican over Christmas 2016.
+This review is from 2014.
+'Get Happy' returns to the Barbican for Christmas 2023.

 Shape-shifting stage veterans Told by an Idiot finally make a foray into children’s theatre with this madcap little gem aimed at ages four and above.